Racism in France

-Racism has been called a serious social issue in French society by some commentators despite public belief that racism does not exist on a serious scale in France.
-Antisemitism, as well as prejudice against ethnic Muslims and other non-Christians, have a long history.
-Acts have been reported against members of resident minority groups including Jews, Berbers, Arabs and Asian people.
-2019 police data indicates a total of 1,142 acts classified as "racist" without a religious connotation.
-Some racist acts have a religious connotation: the same data indicates 1,052 anti-Christian, 687 anti-Jewish and 154 anti-Muslim acts were perpetrated in 2019 for a total population of over 67 million.
-Although France's Muslim population far exceeds its Jewish population according to private studies, antisemitic acts far outnumbered Islamophobic acts in 2019 according to official government statistics.
+Racism has been called a serious social issue in French society, despite a widespread public belief that racism does not exist on a serious scale in France.
+Antisemitism and prejudice against Muslims have a long history.
+Acts of racism have been reported against members of various minority groups, including Jews, Berbers, Arabs, Southeast Asians and East Asians.
+Police data from 2019 indicates a total of 1,142 acts classified as "racist" without a religious connotation.

 In-depth assessing of the issue remains difficult as French law prohibits the government from collecting ethnic and religious census data (statistiques ethniques et religieuses).
 The National and Consultative Commission on Human Rights (Commission nationale et consultative des droits de l'Homme) reported in 2016 that only 8% of French people believe that some races are superior to others.
 French law legislates against racism.
 The Constitution of 1958 guarantees citizens equal treatment despite origin, race or religion.
 France was relatively early in history to have black people in a national parliament (1793, 1848 then 1891 and all years after) or in a government (1887, 1931, 1932–1933, 1937–1938), or as president of a house of parliament (1947–1968 in the Senate).
 Some black people have held decisive positions, such as military officer Camille Mortenol who commanded the antiaircraft defence of Paris against Germany in 1914–1918.
 It nurtured the idea of a national immunity against racism despite the growth of anti-Arab violent crimes in the 1960s–1970s following waves of Arabic immigration.